MadeleineGastonguay/MadeleineGastonguay/content/authors/madeleine-gastonguay/_index.md

 ---
-bio: I graduated from the University of Connecticut with a Bachelors of Science in Applied Mathematics.
+bio: I am a biomedical engineering PhD student at Johns Hopkins with a Bachelors of Science in Applied Mathematics.
 I am passionate about computational systems biology research because I love building models with such a fascinating and impactful application.
 education:
   courses:
   - course: BS in Applied Mathematics
     institution: The University of Connecticut
     year: 2020
+  - course: PhD in Biomedical Engineering
+    institution: Johns Hopkins School of Medicine
+    year: in progress
-email: "madeleine.gastonguay@uconn.edu"
+email: "mgaston1@jh.edu"
 highlight_name: false
 interests:
 - Systems Genetics